Skip to content

 How QR codes work

 A QR code is a structured grid of data, not just a square image.
-When a phone camera scans it, the device looks for key position markers, reads the encoded pattern, and converts that pattern back into usable data such as a URL, text, WiFi credentials, or contact information.
+Phone cameras detect position markers, read the encoded pattern, and convert it into a URL, text, WiFi credentials, contact details, email, or SMS action.

 What scanners look for first

-Scanners do not guess randomly.
-They look for the large position squares in the corners, use timing patterns to understand the grid, and then read the data modules in the correct order.
+Scanners look for the large position squares in the corners, use timing patterns to map the grid, and then read the data modules in the correct order.

-That is why clutter, low contrast, and missing white space can break scans even if the code still looks stylish to a human viewer.
+That is why clutter, low contrast, and missing quiet space can break scans even if the code still looks stylish.

 • Finder patterns help the device detect the code quickly.